Product adoption metrics: 12 key metrics + how to measure them

 • How long users continue to engage

 Every product is different, so your adoption metrics should be tailored to reflect your unique customer journey and business goals.
-By aligning your metrics with this four-part framework—breadth, depth, timing, and duration of adoption—you’ll gain clearer insights into user behavior and where to optimize.
+By aligning your metrics with this four-part framework - breadth, depth, timing, and duration of adoption - you will gain clearer insights into user behavior and where to optimize.

 The sections below break down each of these dimensions and suggest the most relevant metrics for tracking them.
-Once you identify the right fit, you'll be better equipped to guide more users to their “aha moment”—and keep them coming back.
+Once you identify the right fit, you will be better equipped to guide more users to their "aha moment" - and keep them coming back.

 Breadth of adoption (the "who")

 Breadth of adoption refers to how widely your product has been adopted across your customer base.
-If people aren’t using the product regularly or not using it as expected, they likely won’t benefit from it and will be more likely to churn.
-Not great.
+If people are not using the product regularly or not using it as expected, they likely will not benefit from it and will be more likely to churn.

-So, determine the ideal usage frequency for your product; i.e., how often do people need to use it within a time frame for the product to be valuable?
+Determine the ideal usage frequency for your product: how often do people need to use it within a time frame for the product to be valuable?
 Then look at your total user base and break down the number of users who are DAUs, WAUs, or MAUs.
-Note how many users meet your ideal frequency and how many don’t fall into any category.
-People in the latter group probably haven’t reached their “aha moment” yet.
+Note how many users meet your ideal frequency and how many do not fall into any category.
+People in the latter group probably have not reached their "aha moment" yet.

 • Usage frequency